moquality/docs_old/docs/docs/getting-started/testreport.md

 <img src="/dashboard/2.png" height="360px" />

-There are two types of reports that are generated.
+There are two ways to execute tests and reports:

+1. Executing exisiting tests that have been recorded by MoQuality Recorder.

+2. Automatically generating test using MoQuality AI-bot.

 ### Executing existing tests